Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Abstract

 \section{Abstract}

-We evaluate the effectiveness of child filtering to prevent the misuse of text-to-image (T2I) models to create child sexual abuse material (CSAM).
+We evaluate the effectiveness of filtering child images from training datasets of text-to-image models to prevent model misuse to create child sexual abuse material (CSAM).
 First, we capture the complexity of preventing CSAM generation using a game-based security definition.
 Second, we show that current detection methods cannot remove all children from a dataset.
-Third, using an ethical proxy for CSAM (a child wearing glasses, hereafter, CWG), we show that even when only a small percentage of child images are left in the training dataset, there exist prompting strategies that generate CWG from a child-filtered T2I model using only a few more queries than when the model is trained on the unfiltered data.
+Third, using an ethical proxy for CSAM (a child wearing glasses), we show that even when only a small percentage of child images are left in the training dataset after filtering, there exist prompting strategies that generate a child wearing glasses using only a few more queries than when the model is trained on the unfiltered data.
 Fine-tuning the filtered model on child images further reduces the additional query overhead.
-We also show that reintroducing a concept is possible via fine-tuning even if filtering is perfect.
-Our results demonstrate that current filtering methods offer limited protection to closed-weight models and no protection to open-weight models, while reducing the generality of the model by hindering the generation of child-related concepts or changing their representation.
-We conclude by outlining challenges in conducting evaluations that establish robust evidence on the impact of AI safety mitigations for CSAM.
+We also show that re-introducing a concept is possible via fine-tuning even if filtering is perfect.
+Our results show that current child filtering methods offer limited protection to closed-weight models and no protection to open-weight models, while reducing the generality of the model by hindering the generation of child-related concepts or changing their representation.
+We conclude by outlining challenges in conducting evaluations that establish robust evidence on the impact of concept filtering defenses for CSAM.\footnote[1]{Source code: \url{https://github.com/spring-epfl/t2i-child-filtering}.}